TJHeuvel/rival-doc/How_To/step-handling.md

 ## Final note

-Step handling is often tricky to get right, and may often be more trouble than it is worth.
+Step handling can be tricky to get right, and may often be more trouble than it is worth.
 If you can, you should consider simply **not** using step handling, and instead just place invisible ramp colliders in your level.
 This is what a lot of games end up doing.